ESRU-Strathclyde/HAMFEM/README.md

 Create a symbolic link to the executable in a folder already on the PATH:
 	cd /usr/local/bin; sudo rm hamfem; sudo ln -s /opt/hamfem/Release/hamfem hamfem

+# Execute
 To run sample cases, copy the folder tester/to_run to the home folder.
 Execute the command in the folder where the simulation configuration is located (extension .ham)
 Example:
 	hamfem  00basevers.ham

+# Tester
+The tester compares current hamfem results against a set of precalculated results for selected cases.

 Compile the tester:
   f95 -O3 -v  Hamfem-tester.f90  -o hamfem-tester